marschall/osgi-remoting-ejb/README.md

 =================
 OSGi Remoting over EJB remoting

 The purpose of this project is allowing to call remote EJBs from within any OSGi container.
-The EJBs will be presented as (remote) OSGi services.
+The EJB service interfaces will be presented as (remote) OSGi services.
 This project does not implement any remoting protocol, instead it delegates to the corresponding, vendor dependent EJB client library.

 At its core the what this project does is setting the thread context classloader (TCCL) to an appropriate classloader during
 * `new InitialContext()`
 * `InitialContext#lookup()`
-* method calls on objects retrieved trough the above JNDI look up (EJB service calls)
+* method calls on service proxies retrieved trough the above JNDI look up (EJB service calls)

 This makes it possible to run any EJB client library that builds on top of JNDI.